 13. Make a Wish

 It can be fun for everyone to make a wish for the coming year out loud and then write it down in a Thanksgiving wish book.
 Wishes spoken aloud can inspire everyone at the table, and writing it down is a powerful affirmation of intentions.
-Bring the wish book out at the following year's Thanksgiving gathering to see whose wish came true.
+Bring the wish book out at the following year's Thanksgiving gathering to see whose wishes came true, and to add new ones.

 15. Keep Someone Company

-If you're alone, with no invites, perhaps a senior's residence would like visitors for their guests who are also alone on Thanksgiving.
-Spending time with someone else who would otherwise be alone is an excellent way to be thankful for what you have and realize that your situation could be worse.
+If you're alone, perhaps a local seniors' residence would like visitors for their guests who are also alone on Thanksgiving.
+Spending time with someone else who would otherwise be alone is an excellent way to be thankful for what you have, and you may both make a new friend as well.

 16. Celebrate Everyone's Birthdays